rocky-linux/documentation/docs/books/learning_bash/06-conditional-structures.md

 Placed at the end of the structure, the choice `*` indicates the actions to be executed for all the values that have not been previously tested.

-Syntax of the conditional alternative case :
+Syntax of the conditional alternative case:

 ```
 case $variable in